There’s no better place in the U.S. for Irish pubs than Boston.

 Whether you’re bar crawling on St. Patrick’s day, or simply craving a pint of Guinness, there’s no better place in the U.S. for Irish pubs than Boston.
 The Boston area has long been known as an enclave for the Irish and thus it’s only natural that they impart some of their heritage on the city.
 If you’re stuck on where to go (the city has over 100 of them), check out our top picks that guarantee a perfect pint.

-Located right in Central Square in Cambridge, this tiny pub has hosted literary influencers such as poet Seamus Heaney and novelist Philip Roth.
+Located right in Central Square in Cambridge, Plough and Stars has hosted literary influencers such as poet Seamus Heaney and novelist Philip Roth.
 Like many of the other pubs, they have great live music every night of the week, though it’s definitely not limited to Irish tunes.
 They definitely have the best pub grub in town, with menu items like a buttermilk fried chicken BLT, and chimichurri pork tenderloin.
 Fun fact: this is the place where the quarterly literary journal Ploughshares was conceived.

 117 E Berkeley St, Boston, MA 02118 (map, website)